Please enter valid zip code

 This bank is best for those who want branch access across the country but still want the ability to use a robust mobile app to handle everything online.

-There are no monthly fees with any of the checking accounts, and some of them offer special perks for users.
-However, some accounts will require a higher average balance than the competition.
+None of the checking accounts have monthly fees, and some offer special perks for users.
+However, some require a higher average balance than the competition.

 Current

-This unique banking option is a neobank that relies on a banking partner to secure deposits under FDIC guidelines.
-Current is an online-only bank with access through a user-friendly mobile app.
+This unique option is a neobank that relies on a banking partner to secure deposits under FDIC guidelines.
+Current is an online-only business with access through a user-friendly mobile app.

 There is no minimum balance, service fees, or minimum opening deposits.
-And though you can deposit cash through an ATM, there is a fee for the privilege.
+However, you must pay a fee to deposit cash through an ATM.

 The many ATMs around the country provide ample coverage for free withdrawals.
 You earn a competitive rate on the checking account.